You have a favorite brand, right? Everybody has one!

 Reassess your current workflow.
 How many steps should a customer perform before their objective is met?

-For example, in the case of a mobile app, how many clicks or gestures should the app user perform before they can complete an action or find information.
-Zero in on steps that can be eliminated to make the process effortless for customers.
+For example, in a mobile app, how many clicks or gestures should the app user perform before they can complete an action or find information.
+Zero in on the steps that can be eliminated to make the process effortless for customers.

-When it comes to customers and business relationships, there is one untold truth — Effort is the strongest driver to customer loyalty.
+When it comes to customers and business relationships, as said before — Effort is the strongest driver to customer loyalty.

-It is not customer delight.
+It is not a customer delight.
 It is not a premium feature.
-It is not freebies.
+It is not a freebie.
 It is the ability of a product or service to help a customer get things done that make it successful.

 After all, isn’t that what every business strives for?